Kale is normally used as a winter feed crop. With a deep root system; it has good drought tolerance.

 A late autumn/winter feed that delivers a single graze option in March to June.
 Generally the taller the kale, the higher the dry matter yield, but leaf-to-stem ratio does fall with taller kales.

 Most kale cultivars show good levels of aphid and clubroot tolerance.
 Kale has a deep root system and therefore good drought tolerance once established and can be grazed at any time.

-Under Australian conditions Kale is ideally grown in paddocks with access to water, as soil moisture is the main cause of yield variation.
+Under Australian conditions Kale is ideally grown in paddocks with access to irrigated water or effluent, as soil moisture is the main cause of yield variation.

 KALE - OUR TOP FORAGE SELECTIONS

 Regal® is an intermediate height kale which has been bred for a high leaf percentage for better utilisation, in conjunction with a high total yield in order to maximize stock productivity.